-True to his heritage as a working farm dog breed, the Swedish Vallhund is an intelligent and alert companion.
-He is an active dog who needs an equally active owner.
-Train him for dog sports or give him a job to do around the house, and you’ll get along fine with him.
-The Swedish Vallhund is generally healthy, although he can fall victim to a hereditary eye disease called retinopathy.
-His medium-length coat comes in many different colors and combinations.
+Train your Vallhund for dog sports or give them a job to do around the house, and you’ll get along fine.
+The breed is generally healthy; although, they can fall victim to a hereditary eye disease called retinopathy.
+Their medium-length coat comes in many different colors and combinations.

 Swedish Vallhund Dog Breed Information, Pictures, Characteristics & Facts

 Height:11 inches to 1 foot, 1 inch tall at the shoulder

 Weight:22 to 35 pounds